The Highest Credit Scores Explained

 Have Low Credit Card Balances

-A credit utilization rate of 30% or more can negatively impact your credit score.
+A credit utilization rate of 30% or more can negatively impact your score.
 As part of an effort to stay below 30% credit utilization, you should make sure your card balances don’t get too high.

 Credit card debt is one of the most significant contributors to not achieving ideal scores.
-It goes without saying your credit card account should not be used when you know you’ll have trouble paying the bill in a timely fashion.
-Late payments are one of the bigger driving forces for creating bad credit.
+Your credit card account should not be used when you know you’ll have trouble paying the bill promptly.

 Don’t Apply for Credit Frequently

 Not all credit inquiries are bad.
-For example, checking your own credit scores is considered a soft inquiry that does not affect your credit.
-Don’t open another credit card account.
-Having a new credit card will just make it easier to rack up additional credit card debt.
+For example, checking your credit scores is considered a soft inquiry that does not affect your credit.

 Check Your Credit Report

 You can get a free annual credit report from the three main bureaus at the AnnualCreditReport.com website.
 This will show you if there are any errors in the information they have on you.
-If you find something wrong, it could be negatively affecting your score.
-You can contact them to clear up the mistake.

-Getting a free credit report a couple of times a year is worth it.
-Doing so will put you in a more educated position to get good credit scores and keep them!
-Free credit reports can be best utilized by spreading them out over the course of the year.
-Getting your free credit score will help you strive to make gradual improvements.
+Getting a free credit report several times a year is worth it.
+Doing so will put you in a more educated position to get and keep good credit scores!

 Challenge Mistakes on Your Credit Report